 If the candidate vaccine is likely to be administered at or around the time of other vaccines, non-interference studies should be planned.

-Primary and secondary endpoints of protective efficacy against TB disease in line with WHO definition are agreed/ confirmed for the Phase 2b trial.
+Primary and secondary endpoints of protective efficacy against TB disease in line with WHO definitions are agreed/ confirmed for the Phase 2b trial.

-A multidisciplinary market access team should be constituted at this Stage.
+A multidisciplinary market access team should be constituted at this stage.
 The team is comprised of all functions that are necessary to support the process from initiation until completion of a market access plan.
-This includes, though is not restricted to, Epidemiology, Clinical Operations, Regulatory, Health Economics and Business.
+This includes, though is not restricted to, Epidemiology, Clinical, Regulatory, Health Economics and Business.
 Vaccines Europe is currently reviewing market access best practices focusing on European countries and comparing to non-European countries.
 The market access approach for novel TB vaccines should be aligned with those practices.
-However, since TB is a global disease with significant burden in low and middle income countries and in poor populations, the market access strategy may differ from a European-focused strategy on a case-by-case basis (vaccineseurope.eu).
+However, since TB is a global disease with significant burden in low and middle income countries and in poor populations, the market access strategy may differ from a European-focused strategy (vaccineseurope.eu) on a case-by-case basis.
 A dedicated project management tool would facilitate the process of establishing a market access plan.

-The major purpose of the activities at this stage and according to the business strategy is to identify important international (WHO, GAVI, UNICEF) and national (Ministry of Health, Ministry of Finance) stakeholders, including civil society, that will influence the vaccine implementation decision-making processes.
+The major purpose of the activities at this stage is, in alignment with the business strategy, to identify important international (WHO, GAVI, UNICEF) and national (Ministry of Health, Ministry of Finance) stakeholders, including civil society, that will influence the vaccine implementation decision-making processes.
 The aim is to understand their requirements in terms of data,studies, assessments, including for example Health Economic elements.
-In addition to desk research, external ad-hoc studies may be worth conducting at this stage such as qualitative interviews with international and/ or national leaders in the TB field.
-The outcome of this analysis should be a specific mapping of all relevant stakeholders that will also contribute to identify the early versus late countries adopters.
+In addition to desk research, external ad-hoc studies may be worth conducting at this stage such as qualitative interviews with international and/ or national key opinion leaders in the TB field.
+The outcome of this analysis should be a specific mapping of all relevant stakeholders that will also contribute to identify the early countries adopters.